Lateral Area Of Right Triangular Prism

 • h is the height (length) of the prism.

 This formula is derived from summing the areas of the three rectangular faces.
 Each rectangular face has a side of the triangle as its width and the height of the prism as its length.
-Therefore, the area of each rectangle is the product of the side length and the height.
+That's why, the area of each rectangle is the product of the side length and the height.

 Understanding the Formula Through an Example